 Sales, believe it or not, is an incredibly creative endeavor.
 There’s the constant considerations about presentation and marketing, as well as the fact that we’re frequently confronted with client problems and are expected to solve them.

-There must be a means in which we keep those creative juices flowing so that we don’t experience the burn out and idea blockages so many others are faced with.
-Here are a few ways to battle your own creativity sabotages inspired by a recent blog on Lifehacker.
+There must be a means in which we keep that sales creativity flowing so that we don’t experience the burn out and idea blockages so many others are faced with.
+Here are a few ways to battle your own sales creativity sabotages

 While it may be tempting to just keep pounding away at prospecting, or trying to find the right answer for a client’s problems, chances are you’ll end up with a headache and have nothing but pain to show for it.
 In fact, studies show that taking a break can actually bolster your creative thought processes.
 When we let something go, our minds are free to wander all around the periphery until an answer can be acquired.

 So how’s that work?
 Well, your mind’s got two positions basically, diffused and focused.
 Focused mode is great for accomplishing a task that’s already outlined, making those phone calls, sending those emails.
 However, the diffused mode (our more relaxed state) is best for creative imaginations and ideas.
 That’s why taking a break is essential, it allows your brain to shift from focused to diffused and thereby become more creative!
 If you have a customer that you just don’t know how to handle, play a round of golf or go on a jog and mull it over.